-If we cannot obtain capital from third-party sources, we may not be able to acquire or develop properties when strategic opportunities exist, satisfy our principal and interest obligations or make the cash distributions to our stockholders necessary to maintain our qualification as a REIT.
+An inability to obtain debt or equity capital from third-party sources on acceptable terms could delay or prevent us from acquiring, financing, and completing desirable investments when strategic opportunities exist, satisfy our principal and interest obligations or make the cash distributions to our stockholders necessary to maintain our qualification as a REIT.
+Even as liquidity returns to the market, debt and equity capital may be more expensive than in prior years.